Crestview Theft Defense Attorneys

 If you were arrested for Theft in Crestview, you have just been through a humiliating process.
 Whether you were arrested and booked at the jail, or released with a Notice to Appear, you still had to see everyone looking at you and judging you.
 If you hated that feeling, take steps now to make sure you never have to feel that way again.

 My name is Tim Flaherty.
-I’m a criminal defense attorney in Crestview.
-Since 2001, I’ve been defending locals, military members, and visitors who have been accused of a theft crime.
-I offer a free consultation, so give me a call at (850) 398-8098, and let’s start working on putting this embarrassing incident behind you.
+My partner, Brandy Merrifield, and I are Crestview criminal defense attorneys.
+We defend locals, military members, and visitors who have been accused of a theft crime.
+We offer a free consultation, so give Flaherty Defense Firm a call at (850) 398-8098.
+We are ready to start working on putting this embarrassing incident behind you.

 Common Theft offenses in Crestview

-In Crestview, the 2 most common Theft charges are Retail Theft (Shoplifting), and Grand Theft.
+In Crestview, the two most common Theft charges are Retail Theft (Shoplifting), and Grand Theft.
 Shoplifting is usually a misdemeanor, and Grand Theft is always a felony.
 For more information about either of those charges, you can click the link below:

 What is Theft under Florida law?